submit-papersAnon/Lp-FGSM/README.md

-# $l^p$-FGSM
-An $l^p$ Norm Solution to Catastrophic Overfitting in Fast Adversarial Training
+# $l^p$-FGSM: An $l^p$ Norm Solution to Catastrophic Overfitting in Fast Adversarial Training

 ## Abstract
-Adversarial training, recognized for enhancing the robustness of deep neural networks, faces the challenge of computational cost.
-Fast adversarial training methodologies, like the Fast Gradient Sign Method (FGSM), are efficient but susceptible to "catastrophic overfitting", leading to models robust against single-step attacks but vulnerable to multi-step variants.
-This work introduces an $l^p$-norm-based adversarial training framework to address this issue, providing an efficient solution to $l^\infty$ adversarial robustness and effectively mitigating Catastrophic Overfitting.
+Adversarial training enhances the robustness of deep neural networks but often at the cost of increased computational requirements.
+Fast adversarial training methods like the Fast Gradient Sign Method (FGSM) offer efficiency but are prone to "catastrophic overfitting," resulting in models that withstand single-step attacks yet falter against multi-step variants.
+Our work, pivoting on the observation that catastrophic overfitting is more prevalent under the $l^\infty$ norm compared to the $l^2$ norm, introduces an $l^p$-norm-based adversarial training framework.
+This framework effectively addresses $l^\infty$ adversarial robustness and mitigates catastrophic overfitting.

 ## Introduction
-This repository contains the implementation of our novel $l^p$-norm-based adversarial training framework.
-Our approach primarily focuses on overcoming the limitations of existing fast adversarial training methods.
-By exploring the transition from $l^2$ to $l^\infty$ attacks, we introduce $l^p$-FGSM for creating fast single-step $l^p$ adversarial perturbations.
+This repository hosts the TensorFlow implementation of our $l^p$-norm-based adversarial training method.
+By bridging the gap between $l^2$ and $l^\infty$ attacks, we present $l^p$-FGSM for generating efficient single-step $l^p$ adversarial perturbations.
-The code is in TensorFlow.

 ## Installation
-To install the required dependencies, run:
+Install dependencies via:

 ```bash
 pip install -r requirements.txt
 ```

 ## Usage
-To use the code in this repository, follow these steps:
+A self-contained notebook .ipynb is provided to test $l^p$-FGSM interactively.
+It is also possible to use the different python files as follows:

-1. **Training a Model**: Run `python train_model.py` with the desired parameters.
-Example:
+1. **Training a Model**: Execute `train_model.py` with desired parameters.
+For example:
    ```bash
    python train_model.py --dataset CIFAR10 --epochs 30 --eps 8.0 --vareps 1e-12 --p 32.0
    ```

-2. **Evaluating Robustness**: Use `pgd_attack.py` to evaluate the robustness of your trained models against PGD attacks.
+2. **Evaluating Robustness**: Use `pgd_attack.py` to assess your model's resilience to PGD attacks.

-3. **Custom Training**: Modify `train_model.py` for custom adversarial training routines.
+3. **Custom Training**: Adapt `train_model.py` for tailored adversarial training procedures.

 ## Results
-Our method demonstrates significant improvements in mitigating catastrophic overfitting.
-Here is a summary of the main results:
+Our approach shows a marked improvement in addressing catastrophic overfitting.
+Below is a summary of our key findings:

 <p align="center">
   <img src="results_summary.png" alt="Results Summary" width=1000/>
 </p>

-The tables are reported hereafter:
+Detailed results for different datasets and $\epsilon$ values are as follows:

-Performance on SVHN Dataset as a Function of $\epsilon$
+### Performance on SVHN Dataset as a Function of $\epsilon$

 | $255\cdot\epsilon $ | $l^p$-FGSM | RS-FGSM | N-FGSM | Grad Al | ZeroG |
 |---|---|---|---|---|---|